equipeGST/RiboDoc/README.md

 If you want to try RiboDoc on an example dataset, you can find our data with on GEO : [GEO GSE173856](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE173856)

-### b) *database* subfolder
+### b) *database*
 In this subfolder, you must put at least the following three files:
-- Your genome fasta file: Whether it's the genome or the transcriptome, it must be your reference fasta file where reads will be aligned.
-It must, like the other files, be downloaded from the [Ensembl](https://www.ensembl.org/index.html) database.
+- Your reference genome fasta file: Whether it's the genome or the transcriptome, it must be your reference fasta file to wich the reads will be aligned.
+We advise you to download it from the [Ensembl](https://www.ensembl.org/index.html) database, as the files are maintained up to date and following the standard GFF format.
 For example, for an entire human genome, you can look for [Human genome](https://www.ensembl.org/Homo_sapiens/Info/Index) and download the *Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz* file in the genome assembly list of fasta files, unzip it and place it in the *database* subfolder of your project directory.

 > Note:
->&emsp;&emsp; If the transcriptome is used, the computer needs less RAM capacity than for a genome.
+>&emsp;&emsp; If the transcriptome is used, the computer needs less RAM capacity than for a genome but specific files and formats can be needed.

-- A GFF format annotation file corresponding to the reference genome dropped.
+- A GFF format annotation file corresponding to the reference genome.
 For example, for the human genome annotations, you can look for [Human genome](https://www.ensembl.org/Homo_sapiens/Info/Index) and download the *Homo_sapiens.GRCh38.103.gff3.gz* file in the genome annotation list of gff files, unzip it and place it in the *database* subfolder of your project directory.

-- out-RNA fasta file: This file must gather together RNA sequences you want to remove from the analysis.
-As a rule, these are at least rRNA.
-You can also add mitochondrial RNA, non-chromosomal dna or any other fasta sequence of your choice.
-You can find the fasta files associated to non-chromosomal dna in the [Ensembl](https://www.ensembl.org/index.html) database in the genome assembly list of fasta files.
+- out-RNA fasta file: This file must gather together DNA sequences you want to remove from the analysis.
+As a rule, these are at least ribosomal sequences (rRNA).
+You can also add mitochondrial DNA, non-chromosomal DNA or any other fasta sequence of your choice which you want to be discarded in the analysis.
+You can find the fasta files associated to non-chromosomal DNA in the [Ensembl](https://www.ensembl.org/index.html) database in the genome assembly list of fasta files.
 If you want to remove some specific sequences, you just have to create a file with, for each sequence, one line starting with a ">" where you can add a name for your sequence followed by one line containing the sequence to remove.
 It gives you this format :
 >&emsp; > Sequence_X
 >&emsp; GCTGACACGCTGTCCTCTGGCGACCTGTCGTCGGAGAGGTTGGGCCTCCGGATGCGCGCGGGGCTCTGGC
 >&emsp; CTCACGGTGACCGGCTAGCCGGCCGCGCTCCTGCCTTGAGCCGCCTGCCGCGGCCCGCGGGCCTGCTGTT